London at War: A Military History Tour of Whitehall & Westminster

 Meeting point

-Burghers of Calais Statue, Victoria Tower Gardens South Park Nearest public transport: 2 metro station; 1 metro station
+Burghers of Calais Statue, Victoria Tower Gardens South Park Nearest public transport: Westminster metro station; numerous buses also serve the area"

 Additional info